-Support during and following Divorce comes in the forms of Child Support and Spousal Support (more commonly known as alimony.)
+Support during and following Divorce comes in the forms of Child and Spousal Support (more commonly known as alimony).
 Temporary Orders entered during the process of divorce are critically important as they set the tone for what later becomes permanent as part of the final divorce decree.

 Unlike Child Support, Spousal Support is not calculated by a fixed formula.
-In some instances, no spousal support is ordered, such as cases where both spouses have comparable employment and income.
-However, spousal support can be, and often is, ordered when one spouse has not employed or trained for employment.
-It is particularly true when there is a long-term marriage or if there are young children in the marriage.
-Spousal support can be short-term or long-term.
-The amount is calculated on factors such as income and length or marriage.
+In some instances, it is not ordered, such as cases where both spouses have comparable employment and income.
+However, spousal support can be, and often is, ordered when one spouse has not been employed or trained for employment.
+It’s particularly true when there is a long-term marriage or if there are young children in the marriage.
+Spousal support can be short- or long-term.
+The amount is calculated on factors such as income and length of marriage.
 (Read More)

-It is vitally important to have your support rights and obligations thoroughly evaluated.
+It’s vitally important to have your rights and obligations thoroughly evaluated.